-As the Dalai Lama visits the United States during March 2014, I thought this would be an appropriate time for a look back at 18 April 1959.
-It was the day when the young Tibetan Buddhist leader known as "His Holiness" completed his escape from the Chinese crackdown on a nationalist revolt in Tibet, and began his exile in India by crossing the border at Tezpur in Assam State.
+On 18 April 1959 the Dalai Lama, the young Tibetan Buddhist leader also known as "His Holiness", completed his escape from the Chinese crackdown on a nationalist revolt in Tibet, and began his exile in India by crossing the border at Tezpur in Assam State.

-LIFE magazine was also on hand to cover the dramatic climax of the 3-week escape, and the Dalai Lama was on the cover of its 4 May 1959 edition.
-The article "The God-King Finds Safety" (see Google Books) described the arrival and its political implications, and included the photo above (250K JPEG).
+The Dalai Lama was also on the cover of the 4 May 1959 edition of LIFE magazine.
+The article "The God-King Finds Safety" described the arrival and its political implications, and included the photo above (250K JPEG).

 A second article, "Flight in a Sandstorm: A Miraculous Escape," told the full story of the young leader slipping disguised out of his home in Lhasa, during a sandstorm which hid him from Chinese soldiers.